 |1Infertility and Reproductive Health Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, Iran

-4Departments of Public Health, Babol University of Medical Sciences, Babol, Iran.
+4Department of Public Health, Babol University of Medical Sciences, Babol, Iran

 Keywords : Antidepressant, Psychotherapy, Bupropion, Response, Remission, Infertility, Predictor

-Objectives: This study aimed at evaluating the predictive factors of antidepressant response and remission to bupropion extended-release (BUP ER) or psychosexual therapy (PST) among infertile women with sexual dysfunctions (SD).
+Objectives: This study aimed to evaluate the predictive factors of antidepressant response and remission to bupropion extended-release (BUP ER) or psychosexual therapy (PST) among infertile women with sexual dysfunction (SD).

-Material and Methods: An analysis of prospective data was carried out by originated data from a randomized controlled clinical trial of BUP ER (n=31), PST (n=31), and control (n=31) in infertile women with SD in Babol, Iran (2014-2015).
+Materials and Methods: As a randomized controlled clinical trial, this prospective study was carried out on 3 groups of BUP ER (n = 31), PST (n = 31), and control (n = 31) in infertile women with SD in Babol, Iran during 2014-2015.
 Logistic regression was used to detect predictors of antidepressant response and remission.

-Conclusion: Depression screening and physician notification of demographic, reproduction and clinical predictors of antidepressant response and remission are necessary for selecting effective treatment interventions.
+Conclusions: Depression screening and physician notification of demographic, reproductive and clinical predictors of antidepressant response and remission are necessary for selecting effective treatment interventions.

 Cite By, Google Scholar